frodew/workshop_spp_annual_meeting/README.md

 - Data donation from the participant perspective (requesting, downloading, and donating data)
 - Data donation from the researcher perspective (designing studies, extracting data, and addressing methodological challenges)

-Workshop led by Frieder Rodewald (University of Mannheim & Institute for Employment Research) as part of the DFG project "Integrating Data Donations in Survey Infrastructure".
+Workshop led by Frieder Rodewald (University of Mannheim & Institute for Employment Research) and Sebastian Prechsl (Institute for Employment Research & LMU Munich) as part of the DFG project "Integrating Data Donations in Survey Infrastructure".

 ## Technical Setup